icecave/isolator/README.md

   }

 }
+?>
 ```

 The test verifies the behavior of the MyDocument class completely, without requiring any disk access.

-Using an isolator is most helpful when testing code that uses global functions that maintain global state
+Using an isolator is most helpful when testing code that uses global functions which maintain global state
 or utilize external resources such as databases, filesystems, etc. It is usually unnecessary to mock
 out deterministic functions such as strlen(), for example.

 ## Peculiarities

 Several of PHP's core global functions have some peculiarities and inconsitencies in the way they are defined.
-**Isolator** attempts to circumvent these when possible, but at this point there has not been a great deal of testing
+**Isolator** attempts to accomodate such inconsistencies when possible, but at this point there has not been
-in this area.
+a great deal of testing of this functionality.

 ## Author